 Outlook Level 1

 New users of Outlook who want to make the most of scheduling, tracking and communication features.
-This course will also be of benefit to existing users who need to consolidate and optimise their skills.
+This course is also of benefit to existing users who need to consolidate and optimise their skills.

 Although there are no prerequisites for this course, it would be helpful if you can use a mouse and basic Windows techniques such as opening and closing items, navigating and resizing windows.